Traditional SEO: The Foundation of Digital Visibility

 How SEO Powers GEO

-- Content Discovery: Well-optimized content gets crawled and indexed
+- Content Discovery: Well-optimized content gets crawled and indexed by both search engines and AI training crawlers

-- Structured Data: Schema markup helps AI understand context
+- Structured Data: Schema markup helps AI understand context and extract information cleanly

 Unified Optimization Strategy